microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-00-PROPOSED.md

 For this challenge, you will deploy the WWI databases and an initial set of Azure resources needed to complete the hack's challenges using a provided deployment script and ARM Template.
 We **STRONGLY** recommend you complete this challenge using the Azure Cloud Shell.

-You will find the provided deployment script, `hacksetup.sh`, and its associated ARM Template, `template.json`, and parameters file, `parametersFile.json`, in the `/Challenge0/` folder of the `Resources.zip` file provided to your by your coach.
+You will find the provided deployment script (`hacksetup.sh`), ARM Template (`template.json`), and parameters file (`parametersFile.json`) in the `/Challenge0/` folder of the `Resources.zip` file provided to your by your coach.

-Navigate to this location in your Azure Cloud Shell [https://shell.azure.com](https://shell.azure.com).
+Navigate to wherever you have unpacked the `/Challenge0/` folder in your Azure Cloud Shell [https://shell.azure.com](https://shell.azure.com).

 1. Edit the parameters file, `parametersFile.json`, and replace any {} with the information requested.
   - `Data Factory Name` - should be...